dabamos/dmpack/README.md

 measurements of buildings, infrastructure, terrain, geodetic nets, and other objects.
-The software runs on sensor nodes, usually industrial embedded systems or single-board computers, and obtains observation data from arbitrary sensors, like total stations, digital levels, inclinometers, weather stations, or GNSS receivers.
+The software runs on sensor nodes, usually industrial embedded systems or single-board computers, and obtains observation data from arbitrary sensors, like robotic total stations, digital levels, inclinometers, weather stations, or GNSS receivers.
 The raw sensor data is then processed, stored, and optionally transmitted to a server.
 The software package may be used to monitor objects
 like: